MarkMLl/asound/README.md

 which suffers from being a hasty transcipt of some much older stuff.
 However as it stands it is sufficient for the author's requirement, and avoids a substantial amount of overhead inherent in other libraries.

+At a lower level there is extra complexity, mostly hidden in include files, which results in the API being presented either as a statically-linked unit or as an object which conceals dynamic linkage.
+Conveniently, Pascal allows an application program to use identical calling syntax in both cases.